vb100/MLOps-Notes/README.md

 <h2>The MLOps Lifecycle</h2>
 <p><ul>
-  <ul><b>ML development</b> concerns experimenting and developing a robust and reproducible model training procedure (training pipeline code), which consists of multiple tasks from data preparation and transformation to model training and evaluation.</li>
+  <li><b>ML development</b> concerns experimenting and developing a robust and reproducible model training procedure (training pipeline code), which consists of multiple tasks from data preparation and transformation to model training and evaluation.</li>
   <li><b>Training operationalization</b> concerns automating thre process of packaging, testing, and deploying repeatable and reliable training pipelines.</li>
   <li><b>Continuous training</b> concerns repeatedly executing the training pipeline in response to the new data or to code changes, or on a schedule, potentially with new training settings.</li>
   <li><b>Model deployment</b> concerns packaging, testing, and deploying a model to a serving environment for online experimentation and production serving.</li>